Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 Duration: 10

 Previously we ingested raw jsons into the table `MSK_STREAMING_TBL` and did a DDL to create a nicely formulated view with the column names mapped to the keys in the jsons.
-You can now skipp the DDL step with [schema detection](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-streaming-kafka-schema-detection) enabled to detect the schema of the streaming data and load data into tables that automatically match any user-defined schema.
+You can now skip the DDL step with [schema detection](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-streaming-kafka-schema-detection) enabled to detect the schema of the streaming data and load data into tables that automatically match any user-defined schema.

 #### 1. Modify the Snowpipe streaming properties file